karthikb351/karthikb351/_posts/2023-11-09-the-hex-project.md

 We think that communities can't be hinging on a few people's motivation, dedication, and time.
 It has to be sustainable if it has to last.
 We want you to be able to be compensated for your work and time and encourage a culture where attendees contribute to the community's upkeep - whether that's through volunteering, tickets, or whatever else in between.

-If this sounds like the kind of place you'd like to host your community and organize your events, please get in touch at <a href="mailto:karthikb351@gmail.com">karthikb351@gmail.com</a> or <a href="https://twitter.com/karthikb351">@karthikb351 on Twitter.</a>
+If this sounds like the kind of place you'd like to host your community and organize your events, please get in touch at [karthikb351@gmail.com](mailto:karthikb351@gmail.com) or [@karthikb351 on Twitter](https://twitter.com/karthikb351).

-## To those who attend events,
+## To those who attend events
-<small><i>Firstly, thanks for sticking around to read this far.</i></small>

 Welcoming and inclusive spaces are hard to come by.
 Making friends as adults is hard.
 Finding a place where you can disconnect from day-to-day life and indulge in something is invaluable.

 We want to be the best place to participate in thoughtful, kind, and interesting community events.
 Communities around hobbies and interests - run by people who are passionate about them.
 We're going to be very picky with whom we work with to ensure every community that we host stays true to this philosophy.

 This is not a cafe with food & drinks.
 Everything we do will be scheduled with a start and end time.
 We decidedly don't want to be a space where people come and hang out.
 There are plenty of those already that do a better job than we ever could.

-## To Bangalore culture,
+## To Bangalore culture

-<small><i>Well, at least Indiranagar culture to begin with.</i></small>
+> Well, at least Indiranagar culture to begin with.

 We want to have something interesting happening every weeknight.
 In our experience, getting people to do something regularly after work is the key to making it a part of their lives and schedules.